matt-varnam/CalypSO/README.md

 The iteration uses SciPy's bounded COBYLA minimisation to avoid the iteration finding an alternate minimum (though this still happens a bit)

 All other code is geometry calculations and transformations.

+# Contained programs

+plot_geotiff.py aligns the virtual skyline with a real skyline, then outputs the distance to the ground for each pixel

+plume_distance.py can be used to calculate the distance to an SO<sub>2</sub> at each pixel plume blowing from a defined latitude and longitude, providing simultaneous traverses are used (this section may require reworking for volcanoes other than Masaya)